Epic-legend128/Fibonacci-Sequence/README.md

 F(2n + 1) = F(n+1)^2 + F(n)^2
 }
 ```
-This fomrulas are just derived from the matrix exponentiation method.
+These formulas are just derived from the matrix exponentiation method.
 If we plug in 2n we'll get:
 ```math
 \displaylines
 {